 This is a course covering the principles behind both traditional electronic materials and quantum materials, and connecting the knowledge to various modern applications.
 It covers basic topics such as Bravais lattice, real and reciprocal space, band theory, classification of materials, physical properties of metals, semiconductors, and insulators.
 Quantum materials including superconductors, topological materials, and quantum defects will be introduced.

-Instructor(s): Shuolong Yang Terms Offered: Spring
+Instructor(s): Shuolong Yang Terms Offered: Spring.
+Will not be offered in 2024/25 academic year.

 Prerequisite(s): MENG 21300 or equivalent (PHYS 23410 or CHEM 26100), and MATH 18500 or equivalent